 There is no set time for recovery and it is not uncommon for the process to slow down, come to a halt completely or encounter relapses.
 The pace of each person’s recovery will depend on the Person-Centred treatments and the support they receive.

 While this may seem frustrating, it can help to remember that with recovery as the ultimate goal, even the setbacks can be a valuable part of the journey.
-With the appropriate treatment and a high level of personal commitment, recovery from an eating disorder is achievable.
+With the appropriate treatment, recovery from an eating disorder is achievable.

 Early treatment leads to better outcomes